Frequently Asked Questions

 Q: When should I see a doctor about my back or neck pain?

-A: If there is fever associated with your pain, you have any bowel or bladder changes, the pain continues to increase, or there are progressive changes in strength or sensation, you should see a doctor.
+A: If there is fever associated with your pain, you have any bowel or bladder changes, the pain continues to increase, or there are progressive changes in strength or sensation, you should see a doctor at a medical office.

 Q: Am I too young to have back problems?